Xano11/ManhuntPlus/README.md

 // - Sobek500
 // - Bonlo

+Use of External Textures:

+// - Scarecrow01 for the Flintlock model used on Captain! https://www.planetminecraft.com/texture-pack/pillager-to-pirate-1-14/
+// - AstromPlays for the demonic wings used on Imp! https://www.planetminecraft.com/texture-pack/demon-wings-elytra-texture-pack/

 Special thanks to Jitter for helping me with using Unsup!

 With the colossal help of the Manhunt+ community!